|

 "Splicing."

+"Mr. Reid!
+Never!
+I specifically avoid it."
 "That's good, my dear.
 You just look tired is all."
 He fell silent for a moment, looking into her eyes.
 He, himself, looked tired.
 So tired.
 Finally he spoke:

 "It's the writer, isn't it?
 I've noticed you two, don't think I have not.
 Even after your parents, uh... went missing.
 He's a fine young man, only..."